 Key #4: Experience cannot be a factor if Head Coach John Calipari wants to get his first title

 Coach Cal is one of the most talented coaches in the entire country, but he is still missing that elusive National Championship in his career resume.
 Since coming to Kentucky, he has used the logic that he is going to bring in the most talented players that he can find, regardless of whether they commit for one year or not to his program.
 That being said, when you look at the starting five for the Jayhawks, you see nothing but veterans – juniors and seniors that have been through the wars together, and that all understand what it takes to get the job done in these big time games.
 Meanwhile, when you look at Terrence Jones, Doron Lamb, and Darius Miller, you don’t think of them as “veterans.”
 However, in relation to Michael Kidd-Gilchrist, Marquis Teague, and Anthony Davis, these are vets.
 If it comes down to that proverbial close game in which experience makes the difference, once again, we could see problems for the Wildcats.
 They have to win this game on their talent level alone.

 Click Here to get the best March Madness picks that you’ll find on the internet, including our NCAA Tournament picks and the Final four picks for the rest of the NCAA Tournament game odds.

-Comment on This NCAA Basketball Article (Using Your Facebook or Email Account) Below
+Comment on This NCAA Basketball Article (Using Your Facebook) Below